levibostian/AndroidBlanky/README.md

 # AndroidBlanky
 Creating a new blank Android app is a pain and takes time.
 Creating this blank Android project should be the last time I have to do it.

+## Generate app icons

+* Create a 128x128px icon and put into `fastlane/metadata/icons/app_icon.png`.
+Then run `fastlane app_icon` to generate them.

 How to use project: